utkusarioglu/wordpress-react-typescript/Readme.md

 # Wordpress - React

 A Wordpress development environment for react themes.
-This repo is your primary choice if you'd like to develop a React based WP theme in a devcontainer.
+This repo is your primary choice if you'd like to develop a **React Typescript based WordPress theme that runs in a devcontainer**.

 ## Usage